Skip to main content

 • Provider mode: Transparent.

-• Service account username: IAM key ID.
+• Service account username: IAM key ID from the Lumi UI.

-• Service account password: IAM key token.
+• Service account password: IAM key token from the Lumi UI.

-6. Once the connection is successful, click Save.
+5. Once the connection is successful, click Save.

 Note that you don't need to create a federated index for a transparent provider.
 The provider routes queries to Lumi based on the allowed indexes configuration.